Project-MONAI/tutorials/generative/maisi/README.md

 ### 1. Installation
-Please refer to the [Installation of MONAI Generative Model](../README.md)
+Please refer to the [Installation of MONAI Generative Model](../README.md) MAISI depends on [xFormers](https://github.com/facebookresearch/xformers) library, which unfortunately does not yet support ARM64.
+We will update after xFormers supports ARM64.

 ### 2. Model inference and example outputs
 Please refer to [maisi_inference_tutorial.ipynb](maisi_inference_tutorial.ipynb) for the tutorial for MAISI model inference.